Course Title: Transitioning to Nuclear Medicine Clinical Practice

 Course Coordinator: Dr. Clare Smith / Dr. Alicia Corlett

 Course Coordinator Phone: +61 3 9925 7414 / NA

 Course Coordinator Location: 201.08.014 / 201.08.029

 Course Coordinator Availability: By appointment

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-Experience in clinical departments is vital to developing clinical competence and this course is a WIL course designed to build on the experience gained in Supervised Clinical Practice to further develop your clinical and interpersonal skills.
-Continuing commitment to reflective practice will empower you to move towards autonomous learning.
+Experience in clinical departments is vital to developing clinical competence.
+This WIL course designed to build on the experience gained in Supervised Clinical Practice to further develop your clinical, interpersonal and reflective practice skills, as you move towards autonomous learning.

-After completion of this course you should be able to demonstrate the performance of the full range of clinical procedures, and all MRPBA capabilities, as an independent nuclear medicine technologist within your scope of practice, and organise your clinical learning in relation to your future personal and professional development.
+After completion of this course, you will be able to demonstrate a full range of clinical procedures, as an independent nuclear medicine technologist within your scope of practice.
 The course is the final clinical course in the program, where both academic and clinical learning will be consolidated.

 Objectives/Learning Outcomes/Capability Development